ghaid999/holbertonschool-hbnb/part1/README.md

 ## Overview

-> The foolweng digram that explan the whol system inside the Business Logic Layer
+The following class diagram illustrates the structure of the Business Logic Layer.
+It shows the main entities of the HBnB application, their attributes, methods, and the relationships between them.

-### Class Diagram
+## Class Diagram

-*(Insert the Class Diagram here.)*
+> *(Insert the Class Diagram here.)*

 ---